 The shed was growing darker and a giant winged silhouette was forming on the walls all around her.
-There were lights from the shed window… rainbow lights.
+There were lights filtering in through the shed window… rainbow lights.
 There were faces there too, although all of them were distorted – in the dark, they were mere shadows.
 She could hear screams; the wings were closing in on her…

 It was all dark now… far away there was the sound of cello filling the nothingness.